El Deafo

 El Deafo is a graphic novel written and illustrated by Cece Bell.
 The book is a loose autobiographical account of Bell's childhood and life with her deafness.
-The characters in the book are all anthropomorphic bunnies.
+The characters in the book are all anthropomorphic rabbits.
 Cece Bell, in an interview with the Horn Book Magazine, states "What are bunnies known for?
 Big ears; excellent hearing," rendering her choice of characters and their deafness ironic.

-The graphic novel was adapted into a three-part animated miniseries for Apple TV+.
+The graphic novel was adapted into a three-part animated miniseries for Apple TV.

 Plot

 The book depicts the childhood of Cece Bell, who lost her hearing at a young age and required the assistance of a Phonic Ear hearing aid while she was growing up to be the person who she is now.

 While the hearing aid enables her to hear the world around her, it also distances her from some children her own age because she is seen as "different".
 This causes both frustration and depression in Cece, as she is desperate to find a true friend but frequently feels that she has to accept poor treatment from others being afraid of losing what few friends she has.
 She deals with these feelings by treating her hearing aid as a superpower, as it gives her the ability to hear everything.
 For example, she hears private teacher conversations, as her teachers wear a tiny microphone that transmits sound to Cece's hearing aid; and not every teacher remembers to turn it off when they leave the classroom.
 She adopts the secret nickname "El Deafo".

 As time passes Cece grows more assertive and opens up to the people around her, especially when she meets a new friend who doesn't seem to care that she wears a hearing aid.
 She also grows comfortable in confronting people that treat her differently because of her deafness, finding that many of them are largely unaware that their actions cause her emotional harm.
 Ultimately Cece opens up to her new friend and reveals her secret persona as "El Deafo", much to the delight of her friend, who agrees to serve as her sidekick.
 As she gets older, she realizes that she no longer has to hide her "superpower" with others.